Disclaimer:

 Requirements for First-Home Withdrawal

-To qualify for a KiwiSaver first-home withdrawal, you must meet these criteria:
+To qualify for a KiwiSaver first-home withdrawal, the core criteria include:

 Eligibility Requirements: